The Ultimate Andaman & Nicobar Islands Guide

 ✔️ Great Nicobar in the South

-Limited parts of this Tehsil is the open to tourists, although reaching here is quite a challenge.
+Limited parts of this Tehsil is open to tourists, although reaching here is quite a challenge.
 You could reach here only via a 3 hour helicopter ride or a 30 hour ship ride from Port Blair!
 Main point of interests here are-

 Indira point - Popular for being the southern most tip of India